Don’t let a Fall Hold You Back

 The first step to prevention is understanding risk.
 Older adults can assess their fall risk by taking a simple test at ymca.net/fallsrisk.
 Through this assessment, individuals can learn how routine activities and other factors help determine their risk for falls.

-Once assessing risk, the next step is to take action; Branches of the Central Connecticut Coast YMCA are helping to improve the health and well-being of older adults across the country through group exercise programs like TaiChi and Aqua Walking.
+Once assessing risk, the next step is to take action; the Y is helping to improve the health and well-being of older adults across the country through Active Older Adult programs.

 The CDC suggests these basic lifestyle and safety changes to help reduce risk and prevent falls: